 Let's start simple: embedded analytics is the integration of analytic content and capabilities within applications, such as business process applications (e.g. CRM, ERP, EHR/EMR) or portals (e.g. intranets or extranets).

 Incorporating relevant data and analytics inside applications helps users work smarter and more efficiently by solving high-value business problems.
-More importantly, embedded analytics is a tool to make data accessible to non-technical users.
+As we mentioned, and perhaps more importantly, embedded analytics is a tool that makes data accessible to non-technical users.

 Embedded Analytics vs. Traditional BI

 Business intelligence (BI) is a set of independent systems (technologies, processes, people, etc.) that aggregate data from multiple sources, prepare the data for analysis, and then provide reporting and analysis on that data from a central viewpoint.

 BI is best suited for situations that aim to support management-level decision-making (which tend to require an aggregated view of information from across a department, function, or entire organization).
 These systems are specifically designed for people whose primary, or even sole, responsibility is often to perform data analyses.

 Embedded analytics, on the other hand, is a set of capabilities that are tightly integrated into existing applications (like your CRM, ERP, financial systems, and/or information portals) that bring additional awareness, context, or analytic capabilities to support decision-making related to a variety of tasks.
 These tasks may require data from multiple systems or aggregated views, but the output is more than just a centralized overview of information.
 Rather, it's targeted information that supports decisions or actions in the context in which they take place.

 Comparatively, traditional business intelligence can be thought of as needing to extract insights from data within the silo of data analysis.